-A responsible animal guardian looks out for an animal’s physical, social, behavioral, and psychological need.” - ASPCA
+“What makes a responsible animal guardian?A responsible animal guardian looks out for an animal’s physical, social, behavioral, and psychological need.” - ASPCA

 Programs & Choices in Our CommunitiesThere are wonderful ways to celebrate responsible animal guardianship.
 Here are just a few ideas, big and small, that ensure responsible decisions as well as change lives for the better.

-Always adopt from no-kill shelters and animal rescues.
+- Always adopt from no-kill shelters and animal rescues.
 If a purebred is a must, remember that shelters often have purebreds and there are many breed-specific rescues.
 If buying from a breeder is an absolute must for some reason, be sure to choose ethical breeders.
 We should make the commitment never to buy from commercial kennels, backyard breeders, or pet stores.

-Always adopt from no-kill shelters and animal rescues.
+- Always adopt from no-kill shelters and animal rescues.

-Give up a weekend, or several, by volunteering at the local animal shelter or sanctuary.
+- Give up a weekend, or several, by volunteering at the local animal shelter or sanctuary.
 We can work with the animals or match our skillsets with specific projects such as building awareness, coordinating an event, fundraising, and more.

 - We can reduce the growing population of homeless feral cats by implementing a trap-neuter-return (TRN) program in our local community or neighborhood.

-For those of us who are short on time, but still have a big heart that wants to take action, we can run a 5k with our dog that will help fund a shelter, we can donate money to our local shelter, or we can donate materials.
+- For those of us who are short on time, but still have a big heart that wants to take action, we can run a 5k with our dog that will help fund a shelter, we can donate money to our local shelter, or we can donate materials.

-Unfortunately, a common problem in many households is the misunderstanding that a pet is belonging or thing that we own, rather than a life for which we have adopted and agreed to take responsibility.
+- Unfortunately, a common problem in many households is the misunderstanding that a pet is belonging or thing that we own, rather than a life for which we have adopted and agreed to take responsibility.
 We can help to change the public’s perception by encouraging the use of “guardian” rather than “owner.”

-If nothing else, we can encourage others to volunteer, donate, foster, and participate in local programs.
+- If nothing else, we can encourage others to volunteer, donate, foster, and participate in local programs.
 Spreading the message of responsible pet parenting is just as important as taking other actions.

-Always report suspected abuse.
+- Always report suspected abuse.

-Lastly, always report suspected abuse.
+- Lastly, always report suspected abuse.
 Animals cannot speak up for themselves, and they will never have the opportunity to grow up and move out or change their situation.
 That means it’s up to us to speak up for them.
 If we suspect abuse, it’s our responsibility as humans who understand the responsibility that comes with guardianship, to always report any suspected abuse.

 “The use of the term ‘guardian’ will ultimately end so much cruelty and abuse, and save so very many lives.” - Dr. Elliot Katz, Founder of IDA